 Sometimes you just need a little afghan.
-This project as written comes out long but narrow (ours is about six feet long and almost three feet across), so it's perfect for folding over and lying over one lap, wrapping around your shoulders, or using over two laps when you feel like a good snuggle.
+This project as written comes out long but narrow (ours is about six feet long and almost three feet across), so it's perfect for folding over and draping over one lap, wrapping around your shoulders, or using over two laps when you feel like a good snuggle.

-This project uses moss stitch, a simple pattern stitch of four repeating rows.
+This knitted lap blanket project uses moss stitch, a simple pattern stitch of four repeating rows.
 If you want to change the size of this project, you must keep with multiples of two stitches to make the pattern work.